NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 - missingness interpretation using simulation paper results (DONE)
 - look at autocorrelations in order to decide if we need dlnm or unconstrained lags (DONE - autocorr is really small, no need for DLNM)
-- analyses for CVD and respiratory separately
+- analyses for CVD and respiratory separately (ongoing)
 - fix hypertension hosp codes (DONE)
 - check dispersion